What is an interest-only HELOC and how does it work?

 Personal loan

-You can take out a personal loan from your bank or credit union or an online lender.
-Your credit score largely determines what your interest rate will be.
-If you can get a loan with a low interest rate, it can be a good alternative to hocking your house.
+You can borrow a personal loan from your bank, credit union or an online lender.
+Your credit score largely determines your interest rate.
+If you can get a low-interest loan, it can be a good alternative to putting your house on the line.
 If the interest rate on your personal loan is much higher than the rate you could get with a HELOC, a personal loan might not be a great option.

 Good for: You have good credit (but not much home equity) and need funds quickly.